 2/ Inconsistency

-Because Situational Leadership requires leaders to change their style dependent on the situation, it can result in inconsistencies in how leaders approach their members.
+Because Situational Leadership requires leaders to change their style depending on the situation, it can result in inconsistencies in how leaders approach their members.
 This may make it difficult for followers to understand what to expect from their leader.

 3/ Overreliance on the Leader